fbandrei/fbandrei/README.md

 📚 Enthusiastic learner, always willing to learn new things and technologies.

-💬 Currently I'm open to new positions.
+💬 Currently I'm open to new positions, let's have a chat!

 #### 📫 Reach me on: [LinkedIn](https://www.linkedin.com/in/andrei-bogdan-fara-b93123110/) or andreibogdan.fara@gmail.com
 <!--